-6.3.2 Changes in word order
+5.3.2 Changes in word order

 The following examples show that the word order can be changed in some cases without hurting the meaning of the original text.
-However, there is a difference in emphasis.
+However, there is a difference in the position where the emphasis was put.
+One change of word order may lead to a change of meaning of a sentence.